 That’s it.
 These were the steps to enable Two-Factor Authentication in Twitter via the SMS way.
 The next time you log in to Twitter, you will receive a text message with an authentication code.
 You’ll have to enter that code, apart from your usual password, for a successful login to your account.

 You might have also noticed that there’s a single-use backup code.
 This code will help you in signing in, in case you don’t receive the intended SMS with the code.
 Let’s now have a look at the steps to enable Two-Factor Authentication on Twitter via an authenticator app.
-Also, consider Enabling Two-Step Google Verification to Secure Your Gmail Account
+Also, consider enabling two-step for your Gmail Account.

 Via an Authenticator App